hplgit/doconce/README.do.txt

 Here are some of the most recent features and enhancements in DocOnce:

+ * Kristian Gregorius Hustad has now made support for TikZ figures i DocOnce.
+This means that you can use TikZ (popular among LaTeX writers) to make a figure and it used directly in `latex` or `pdflatex` output, an SVG version is made for HTML and PNG for all other formats.
  * Thanks to support from Mirco Meiners and Kristian Gregorius Hustad, DocOnce now supports documents in foreign languages, at the moment Norwegian and German.
 (Expect the code to still be a bit unstable as